 Yes - Congratulations!
 You are well prepared.
 You can still ask questions and listen to any extra instructions given by your teacher in class.

-No - Check with your teacher or an academic writing expert at the Learning Co-Op if you are uncertain of the format of the assessment task.
+No - Check with your teacher or take a look the academic writing resources in the Learning Co-Op if you are uncertain of the format of the assessment task.

 Q7 Do you know which referencing style you are expected to use in this subject?